Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 Does Coalton Really Work?

-We implemented Typing Haskell in Haskell by Mark P. Jones in Coalton, and it was a no-nonsense, straightforward translation.
+As a sort of realistic programming stress test of Coalton, we implemented Typing Haskell in Haskell by Mark P. Jones in Coalton, and it was a no-nonsense, straightforward translation.

+If you’re interested in checking out Coalton, head on over to the GitHub!
 We both welcome and look forward to your bug submissions and pull requests to help Coalton improve!
 Anything helps!

 Why Go Through All This Trouble?

 Developing compilers for quantum computers is hard.
 There are no books or best practices about it.
 It’s a rapidly evolving field of research, but simultaneously the field demands practical results for use on real quantum computers that exist today.
+Trying to make development of complex programs for quantum computers easier was the initial motivation for Coalton.

-One of the state-of-the-art optimizing quantum compilers is an open-source program called QUILC with a companion quantum computer simulator called the Quantum Virtual Machine.
+More specifically, one of the state-of-the-art optimizing quantum compilers is an open-source program called QUILC with a companion quantum computer simulator called the Quantum Virtual Machine.
 Both of these programs are written in 100% Common Lisp, and contain a total of around 50,000 lines of sophisticated, mathematical, data structure–heavy code.
 And that excludes the plethora of first-party dependencies.

 Common Lisp is a fantastic language for developing these programs; it’s fast, stable, extremely flexible, and the developer experience is unmatched.
 But, both new and seasoned developers sometimes get tripped up and tangled in the web of complex data structures, and inadvertently introduce type errors that the relatively comprehensive test suite doesn’t catch.
 In addition, such developers heavily rely on documentation strings (“docstrings”) in order to discover what the probable inputs and outputs of the functions are, and those docstrings sometimes go stale.